The application is identical to last year’s application, and I have only tweaked my suggestions from last year.

 2) Describe your most significant professional accomplishment.
 Elaborate on the leadership skills you displayed, the actions you took and the impact you had on your organization.

-Clearly your most significant professional accomplishment should reveal leadership and have had impact on your company.
+Clearly your most significant professional accomplishment should reveal leadership and show how you have had impact on your company.
 What challenges did you face as a leader?
 How did you handle them?
 If you can, quantify the impact of your accomplishment.

 Short Answers: (300 word max)